brakmic/BackbonePlayground/README.md

 ![Backbone Playground](http://q40.imgup.net/backbone_p1d5e.png "Playground Screenshot")

+#### Building with Gulp

+Playground uses Gulp as its build system by default.
+To compile everything type in `gulp`
+To start server `gulp server`
+To activate the production build `gulp production`

 #### CoffeeScript compilation

 Compilation is supported via `configs/coffee_config.js` which is a simple CommonJS module.
 There's already a  `Cakefile` located in the project root.